calvinw/rmarkdown-colab-google-docs/README.md

 node google-upload.js rExample.ipynb
 ```

-This reads the googleid for the Colab document for SimpleR from google-colab-ids.json and uploads the SimpleR.ipynb to that file in your google drive.
+This reads the googleid for the Colab document for rExample from google-colab-ids.json and uploads the rExample.ipynb to that file in your google drive.

 When you run this you will ask you to authenticate the app and allow it to access your Google Drive.
 For this it uses the credentials.json you made above.
 It creates a token.json as you do this and that will be used on subsequent runs of the tool.
 This is the same process that the quickstart example from google above uses, so refer to that if you need more info on this process..